VIAME/VIAME/examples/detection_file_conversions/README.rst

 ======================================

-This document corresponds to `this example online`_, in addition to the examples/detection_file_conversions folder in a VIAME installation.
+This document corresponds to `this example online`_, in addition to the detection_file_conversions example folder in a VIAME installation.

 .. _this example online: https://github.com/Kitware/VIAME/tree/master/examples/detection_file_conversions